Jaguar, Panthera onca

 - Young litter mates may travel together

 - Young males nomadic until establishing a home range

 - Hunt and play in water, even more often than tigers

-- Most often seen by humans when resting on tree limbs over water
+- Resting on tree limbs over water commonly reported

 - Hunt primarily at night, but active in day also; pattern varies considerably with prey abundance and activity and local human activity.

 - rested after midnight (0030 to 0300) and late morning (0930 to 1200)